UFC - Ultimate Ultimate '96: Predictions & Analysis

 A few statistical edges stand out.
 Frye throws significantly more leather — a 1.1 sig. strike per minute gap.
 Frye is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Frye has tighter striking defense, making opponents miss more often.

-**The Pick: Don Frye over David Abbott.** The model is firm on this one: Frye at 78%.
+The Pick: Don Frye over David Abbott.
+We're leaning Frye here at 70%, a solid but not overwhelming edge.

 David Abbott vs Steve Nelmark